 “If any man hear my voice” This statement says that God is still calling, but who is out there listening?
 It almost seems to suggest He is asking a question rather than making a statement.
 Is there anyone left that is studying My Word?
 Again, the books that most people read are not a direct translation from the Hebrew and Greek into English.
 They are the uncomplicated, undemanding, unchallenging, effortless, easy read versions that Satan has deceived almost the whole Christian world into using.
 These versions have stripped the meat (deeper understanding) right out of the Bible.
 If that’s not enough, they even replaced the word meat with food.
-Almost two-thirds of the Bible is prophecy, and yet most people have no understanding of Bible prophecy, and deleting, changing, and the adding of words surely doesn’t help the situation.
+Almost half of the Bible is prophecy, and yet most people have no understanding of Bible prophecy, and deleting, changing, and the adding of words surely doesn’t help the situation.
 Here is another example of a verse they have taken, which was not that difficult to understand and turned it into something that not only changed the meaning but makes it more challenging to find the real meaning.

 Matthew 24:45 (KJV) Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?

 There is no question this verse which we find in the same chapter that states, “but of that day and hour knoweth no man,” is saying that the Lord will give His wise and faithful servants deeper understanding (more information about Christ’s return) at the appointed time.
 The meat of the Word of God is the deeper, more profound teachings in it.
-The treasures that a buried below the surface.
+The treasures buried below the surface.
 They are referred to as Meat because Meat is harder to digest and thus symbolizes the things in scripture that are harder to grasp or understand.
 Using the word food in place of meat in this verse just doesn’t cut it (no pun intended) as the interpretation of this verse has nothing to do with the ruler of the house feeding food to the other people in the house!